A lease is a legally binding agreement. It obligates both a landlord and the tenant to abide by its terms for a set period of time.

 - Let your tenant know the penalty for unjustifiably breaking their lease.
 Also, state what rights they have for justifiably breaking their lease.

 - State how much notice your tenant is required to give to end their periodic lease agreement.
 Virginia law requires tenants to provide their landlord with written notice at least 30 days prior to terminating their month-to-month agreement or at least 120 days prior notice for one with no end date.
 Virginia doesn’t require tenants to provide written notice for fixed-end-date leases.

-- State your responsibility to re-rent the unit.
-In Virginia, you have an obligation to make reasonable efforts to re-rent your unit after a tenant has moved out.
+- State your responsibility to re-rent the unit to a new tenant.
+In Virginia, as a landlord, you have an obligation to make reasonable efforts to re-rent your unit after a tenant has moved out.

 Unjustified Reasons to Break a Lease in Virginia